djlint/djLint/docs/djlint/rules.rst

 The first letter of a code follows the pattern:

-- T: applies to template language
+- T: applies generally to templates
 - H: applies to html
 - D: applies specifically to Django
 - J: applies specifically to Jinja